mid2SUPAERO/lab_notebook/README.md

 ## Reduced Order Modeling
 Describe the methodology with full references (SVD, ...)

+## Type of variables
+x can be continuous, discrete, categorial ...hybrid

 ## Optimization
 Describe the methodology with full references